 Mosquitos from the dense woods that lined the heat-warbled sidewalk where she walked were beginning exploratory dive-runs at her baking flesh.
 The strap of her bag, even with its integrated cushion of memory foam, was gnawing into her shoulder.
 Her left knee ached from a tumble she took two days ago during a tourist run through the Willow Road Murder House.

 Her left sock had worn through and her toes were rubbing against a seam in her boot.

-Despite these troubles, Adriana was in a great mood.
+Minor troubles.
+Adriana was in a great mood.